offalynne/Input/docs/5.0/Functions-(Verbs).md

 |`state`        |boolean                         |State to set for the verb group                     |
 |`[playerIndex]`|integer                         |Player to target.
 If not specified, player 0 is used|

+A verb is considerd inactive when all the verb groups that that verb is a part of have been deactivated.

 &nbsp;

 ## `input_verb_group_is_active(verbGroup, [playerIndex])`